 Seed Viability and Performance

 Validations and enhancement of seed viability, vigor, grow-outs and other seed performances

-The objective of the research in this area is to speed up germination, assure germination uniformity and to verify plant types through grow-out testing and performance by several means: breaking dormancy efficiently, improving scarification methods, chemical-physical treatments and additives and by accelerating plant development for effective species identification.
+The objective of research in this area is to speed up germination, assure germination uniformity and to verify plant types through grow-out testing and performance by several means: breaking dormancy efficiently, improving scarification methods, chemical-physical treatments and additives, and by accelerating plant development for effective species identification.

 - Studies to validate and improve a protocol for the grow-out test as a supplementary test to the fluorescence test to distinguish between annual and perennial ryegrass.
 It was added to the AOSA Rules and included in the AOSA Cultivar Purity Testing Handbook in 2002.

 - Updating the germination tolerance tables in the AOSA Rules.
 A rule proposal was accepted in 2004.

 - Development of TZ testing protocols to assess viability of various native species (ongoing).